Last updated on

 Cons: they have a bad smell at the beginning.

-Pros: these panels can be applied with adhesive and will stick to most surfaces; very easy to put up; deeply embossed and high gloss.
+Pros: these panels can be applied with adhesive and stick to most surfaces; very easy to put up; deeply embossed and high gloss.

 Cons: this is plastic and not something that would look like real tile.